ourpxi/CircuitPython_remoc/README.md

 Remote function control over BLE and Wi-Fi for CircuitPython devices, using JSON commands and function decorators.

 > [!WARNING]
-> This library is on development and won't work when installed.
+> This library is an experimental project by a junior developer.
+Expect bugs, weird behavior, and unfinished features.
+Use with caution :)

 ---